 This limit does not include the value of written promotional and educational materials, including reprints of peer-reviewed journal articles, provided to healthcare professionals in connection with informational presentations and discussions about Teva products.

-This limit is in effect until June 30, 2014.
-Teva USA may periodically re-evaluate this limit and, if appropriate, make any necessary adjustments.
+This limit is in effect until June 30, 2015.
+TUSA may periodically re-evaluate this limit and, if appropriate, make any necessary adjustments.

 2. Compliance Officer & Compliance Committee

 The Compliance Department works closely with and seeks the advice and counsel of the Compliance Committees in the implementation of the Compliance Program.
-The Compliance Committees are made up of senior-level leaders at Teva USA.
+The Compliance Committees are made up of senior-level leaders at TUSA.

 3. Training & Education

-Critical to the success of Teva USA's Compliance Program is each individual employee's understanding of the Program and the policies and procedures established as part of that Program.
-Teva USA is committed to effectively communicating company policies and procedures to its employees and other personnel to ensure they have an understanding and appreciation for how to conduct their business practices appropriately.
+Critical to the success of TUSA's Compliance Program is each individual employee's understanding of the Program and the policies and procedures established as part of that Program.
+TUSA is committed to effectively communicating company policies and procedures to its employees and other personnel to ensure they have an understanding and appreciation for how to conduct their business practices appropriately.
 The company also will regularly review and update its training programs to ensure their effectiveness and will work to identify additional areas of training.

 4. Lines of Communication

-Teva USA is committed to fostering dialogue between management and employees about compliance.
-The company has an open-door policy which employees are encouraged to utilize to communicate compliance-related questions or concerns.
-All Teva USA employees should feel free to discuss such questions or concerns with their own manager or other members of the management team.
-Teva USA employees may also utilize The Teva Advantage, Teva's compliance hotline, which is available toll free, 24 hours a day.
-Teva USA employees may make anonymous reports to this compliance hotline.
-The company has a firm policy prohibiting retaliation against any individual who reports a compliance concern in good faith.
+TUSA is committed to fostering dialogue between management and employees about reporting concerns or questions about non-compliance.
+All Teva employees have a responsibility to report misconduct (either suspected or confirmed) and are encouraged to discuss these questions or concerns with their own manager or other members of the management team.
+Teva employees may also report non-compliance to the Teva Integrity Hotline, which is available toll free, 24 hours a day.
+Information on how to make a report can be found on the Global Compliance page of teva.net.
+Reports made to the hotline will be investigated by Teva's Office of Business Integrity (OBI).
+The company has a firm policy prohibiting retaliation against any individual who reports a concern in good faith.
+If you have any questions about the Teva Integrity Hotline or the OBI's investigative process, please contact the OBI at Office.BusinessIntegrity@tevapharm.com.

 5. Auditing & Monitoring